DataDog/hiring-engineers/answers.md

 ![](images/snapshot.png)

 *Bonus* - The Anomaly graph is showing a timeseries of the metric `postgres.percent_usage_connections` with a grey overlay showing the expected range of outcomes for a "non-anomalous" value.
 Non-anomalous is defined by a fit algorithm - which in this case was the `'basic'` parameter in the `anomalies()` function call and represented lagging rolling quantile computation - and a magnitude, specified by the `2` (standard deviations) parameter in `anomalies()`

-Here's the code of a python script [datadog-timeboard.py](datadog-timeboard.py) used to generate the Timeboard via the `POST /dashboard` API endpoint:

 ## Monitoring DataDog